-Cut the cord: Three easy ways to add Bluetooth to your car
+Keep connected on the road: Three easy ways to add Bluetooth to your car

-In-vehicle technology has changed drastically over the past few years, leading many people to wonder whether they need to upgrade their rides for the latest and greatest convenience features.
+In-vehicle technology has changed drastically along with the march toward self-driving cars, leading many people to wonder whether they need to upgrade their rides for the latest and greatest convenience features.
 If they don’t, they might be stuck with outdated equipment.

 Fortunately, there’s another option.
 Some of the most useful connectivity and convenience technologies can be added to older cars with nearly the same ease-of-use and functionality as OE (original equipment) systems.
 Among these add-ons, the most popular and essential feature is Bluetooth.
 And since Bluetooth has been around for years, it’s dead simple to integrate and is extraordinarily versatile.